CagriSema — GLP-1 + Amylin Combination Profile

 How It Compares — CagriSema vs Retatrutide

-On efficacy, retatrutide’s Phase 2 data at 48 weeks reported weight loss in the mid-twenties percent range, comparable to or exceeding CagriSema’s Phase 3 REDEFINE 1 figure of 22.7% at 68 weeks.
+On efficacy, retatrutide’s Phase 2 data at 48 weeks reported weight loss in the mid-twenties percent range, comparable to or exceeding CagriSema’s Phase 3 REDEFINE-1 figure of 22.7% at 68 weeks.
 Direct cross-trial comparisons are limited, but the glucagon + GIP arms in retatrutide appear to lift the ceiling beyond what GLP-1 + amylin achieves.
-Strategically, CagriSema is much closer to market — NDA already filed, FDA decision expected ~October 2026 — while retatrutide is still working through the TRIUMPH Phase 3 programme.
+Strategically, CagriSema is much closer to market — NDA already filed, FDA decision expected in late 2026 — while retatrutide is still working through the TRIUMPH Phase 3 programme.
 For a full three-way view, see Retatrutide vs Tirzepatide vs CagriSema.

 Research Use Notes